 Transfer cauliflower rice (about 3 cups) to a microwave-safe dish and microwave on high for 8 minutes, until cooked.

-Place the cauliflower rice in a tea towel and twist it to squeeze as much moisture as you can (I usually squeeze out over a cup of liquid).
+Place the cauliflower rice in a dishcloth (or tea towel) and twist it to squeeze as much moisture as you can (I usually squeeze out over a cup of liquid).
 This is very important.
 The cauliflower rice needs to be dry, otherwise you’ll end up with mushy dough, impossible to use as slices of bread.